dimza300/rest-flask-mysql/README.md

-# Example RESTful Web Service Using Flask RESTful and MySQL
+Example RESTful Web Service Using Flask RESTful and MySQL
-Example RESTful Using Flask and MySQL